Rita Mae Kelly: Research

 In addition to journal articles and chapters in edited volumes, Kelly was either an author or editor of more than a dozen books.
 Her research was concerned with understanding gender inequalities in public policy and political and economic structures.
-For example, in 1991 she published the book The gendered economy: Work, careers, and success, which is a study of the place of women in the economy of the United States, with a particular focus on the economy of Arizona.
-Similarly, in 1998 Kelly co-edited Gender power, leadership, and governance with Georgia Duerst-Lahti.
+For example, in 1991 she published the book The Gendered Economy: Work, Careers, and Success, which is a study of the place of women in the economy of the United States, with a particular focus on the economy of Arizona.
+In 1995, Kelly co-edited Gender Power, Leadership, and Governance with Georgia Duerst-Lahti.
 This book is an edited collection of work on the gender imbalances in leadership and governance, studying how imbalances in power by gender have been encoded into political institutions, and how those institutions then reinforce differentials in political power by gender.
 By studying the exclusionary mechanisms of political institutions, the work in Gender power was noted for having concrete implications for women in government.

 Kelly was given an Honorary Doctorate in Political Science by Umeå University.
 In 1991, the American Society for Public Administration awarded Kelly the Distinguished Research Award for Research on Women in Public Administration.
-In 1992, Kelly won the Aaron Wildavsky Award from the Policy Studies Organization for the best book on policy studies.
-Kelly received the 1995 Merriam Mills Award from the Policy Studies Organization.
-She also won the Outstanding Mentor Award from the Women's Caucus for Political Science in the American Political Science Association in both 1991 and 1996.

-Kelly served on numerous journal editorial boards, and she was the chief editor of the Journal of Women, Politics & Policy from 1987 to 1992.
+In 1992, she won the Aaron Wildavsky Award from the Policy Studies Organization for the best book on policy studies.
+She also received the 1995 Merriam Mills Award from the Policy Studies Organization.
+Kelly won the Outstanding Mentor Award from the Women's Caucus for Political Science in the American Political Science Association in both 1991 and 1996.
+She served on numerous journal editorial boards, and was the chief editor of the Journal of Women, Politics & Policy from 1987 to 1992.

 Kelly died in 2001.
 The Rita Mae Kelly Fund for research was established in her honor by the American Political Science Association.